tymcbride/Synergy/README.md

 To set the default path for saving generated files to, right-click on the 'Open Folder Location' button, and click the 'Edit' option.

-Also, because we're dealing with serial numbers and GCID's that are both unique and valuable to a client, I have made this app open-source so you can easily see the source coding, and know that nothing is saved within the app (besides the folder location).
-This means that nothing is saved, shared, or sent anywhere, to anyone or anything.
+Also, because we're dealing with serial numbers and GCID's that are both unique and valuable to a client, I have made this app open-source so you can easily see the source coding.
+The only information that is stored within the app is the save folder location, and the most recent three GCID's, which can be reset and cleared in the Settings panel.
+An option to disable this feature is coming in a future update.
+No information besides those are stored, and no information at all is sent or shared with anyone or anything.